 - Stage 1 Deductible (the “you” pay stage) of $1250 per person.
 After each person in the family has $1250 in care (up to a family maximum of $3750) that person moves into stage two of the policy.
 This is lower than the current Part A deductible of $1364, and higher than the Part B deductible of $185.
 Remember the current part A deductible is per incident and this would be an annual deductible.

 - Stage 2 Co-Insurance (the “you both pay” stage).
 Standard co-insurance percentage would be 70/30.
 Part B co-insurance is currently 80/20, but IS subject to excess charges from some doctors.
-Excess charges could drive the percentage to something more like a 65/35 split.
+Excess charges in the current system could drive the percentage to something more like a 65/35 split.

 - Stage 3 Out of Pocket Maximum (the “they pay” stage).
 Currently, traditional Medicare does not have an out of pocket maximum at all.
 I would suggest a similar structure with Medicare4All.
 That provides the consumer with a definite motivation to secure a Medicare Supplement.